-Although we specialise in myofascial release for the treatment of chronic pain, we have trained in many more advanced massage techniques and sometimes incorporate these into treatments, including:
+In addition to myofascial release, we have trained in many other branches of fascial therapy and sometimes incorporate these into treatments, including:

 The Craniosacral system extends from the head to the base of the spine and consists of the brain and spinal cord and the soft tissues that surround them.